- Helping Children When a Family Member Has Cancer: Dealing With Recurrence or Progressive Illness

 American Cancer Society Complete Guide to Family Caregiving, 2nd Ed. (for adults)

 Cancer Really Sucks

-Has special online materials, including a virtual comic book for children about chemotherapy (Kemo Shark) and a video for kids about a mom with breast cancer
+Has online materials to help children cope with the diagnosis and treatment of a parent with cancer, including a virtual comic book for children about chemotherapy (Kemo Shark) and a video for kids about a mom with breast cancer

 Toll-free number: 1-800-899-2866 (If you get voicemail, leave message to get a call back)